HYF-Class20/agile-development-groups1-all-about-trees/README.md

 ## Target Audience

-The target audience for this website is individuals with an interest in trees and their role in the ecosystem, including environmentalists who are passionate about tree conservation and education, and arborists with hearing impairments who need accessible resources and tools to provide quality tree care services.
-The platform is designed to cater to a diverse range of interests and abilities by providing a content designed to be accessible and engaging.
+The target audience for this website is individuals interested in trees and their role in the ecosystem.
+We aim to cater to a diverse range of interests and abilities by providing accessible and engaging content designed for environmentalists, arborists, and the general public.

 ## Technology Used

-The website is built using HTML, CSS, and JavaScript.
+The website is built using HTML and CSS.

 ## Contribution Guidelines